Josephson-type oscillations in spin-orbit coupled Bose-Einstein condensates with nonlinear optical lattices: Introduction

 Since the first experimental observation of BEC in 1995\cite{r1,r2}, it has been playing a very important role both theoretically and experimentally for studying various topics related to many- body system, condensed matter and nonlinear physics.
 Ultracold atomic system serves as a good platform, primarily, because of it's flexibility to tune different parameters.
 One of the greatest advance in this filed is the study of charge physics using neutral atoms.
 This leads to the realization of spin-orbit coupling in BECs \cite{r3,r4}.

 Mean-field interaction in Bose-Einstein condensates introduces nonlinearity.
 Experimental flexibility to control interaction with the help of Feshbach resonance technique allows the generation of matter-wave bright and dark solitons \cite{r5,r6}.
-Introduction of artificial lattice potential leads to the production of another type of soliton called matter-wave gap soliton\cite{r7}.
+Introduction of artificial lattice potential leads to the production of another type of soliton called matter-wave gap soliton in the BECs\cite{r7}.

-Experimental ability to load BEC in optical lattices immediately grabs the attention to explore it in condensed matter physics \cite{r8,r8a}.
-The main advantage lies in the possibility to manipulate lattice depth and spacing just by controlling laser beams intensity, angle at which the beams are imposed on the condensate.
-One can induce periodicity in the condensate by spatial periodic modulation of scattering length.
+Experimental ability to load BEC in optical lattices immediately grabs the attention to explore it in studying condensed matter physics \cite{r8,r8a}.
+The main advantage lies in the possibility to manipulate lattice depth and spacing just by controlling intensity of laser beams and the angle between beams at which they are imposed on the condensate.
+One can induce periodicity in the condensate also by spatial periodic modulation of scattering length by optical means.
 This is the so-called nonlinear optical lattice (NOL).
 The NOL produces narrow state by squeezing the density distribution and it is found very efficient to control dynamics of matter-wave soliton\cite{r9,r9a}.

 The possibility to realize matter-wave in SOC-BEC \cite{r10, r11} has motivated to revisit several interesting concept of quantum mechanics \cite{r4,r12,r13,r14}.
 Josephson oscillation is one of them.
 It is a tunneling phenomenon which is generally seen in superconducting materials.
 In SOC-BEC one can realize a similar phenomenon\cite{r8}, often called, Josephson-type (JT) oscillation where atomic imbalance between the components of a BEC is found to execute oscillatory behaviour if initial phase difference is induced between them \cite{r15,r16}.
-Our objective is to study the dynamics of atomic population imbalance between the SOC components considering cases where center of mass is either at rest or moving with a special attention to effects of optical lattices.
-Recently, Abdullaev et al. considered SOC-BEC keeping center of mass at a fixed position in absence of OLs and predicted the possibility of JT oscillation \cite{r16}.
-If center of mass is kept at rest, maximum value of atomic population (MVAP) remains constant in any of the states.
-However, the MVAP changes periodically if the center of mass is allowed to move.
-Here the JT oscillation is found to acquire an additional phase due to action of the NOLs.
+The oscillation of population imbalance stops beyond the critical value of a properly chosen parameter.
+This is the so-called macroscopic quantum self-trapping(QMST)\cite{r23}.